 It is so wonderful to receive things.
 Love, affection, thoughtful gifts, dinner when you get home from work, sensual touching, the list goes on.
-It is OK to like these things.
+It is OK to enjoy these things.
 It is OK to accept them.
 Even rude not to in many cases.
 Just make sure you are paying attention and that you are equally giving back.
+There needs to be balance.
+Give and take have to be close enough to not create any sense of unfairness.
+The last thing you want is for your significant other to think or believe they are being taken advantage of.

 It is unreasonable to expect and accept without giving back.
 Like communication, reciprocation goes both ways.
+It has to.
 This one should be among the most obvious.
 It makes sense, doesn’t it?
 So many actions require reciprocation in order for there to be any value.
 Hugs are pleasant, but it is the return hug that turns it into a shared experience.
 A kiss is good, but it is so much better when the kiss is returned.
+Like Newton’s Third Law of Physics, every action has to have an equal and opposite reaction.
+Unlike with physics, this law is not immediate.
+It may take time, but eventually, the balance will come.

-I would love to sit here and tell you it is never too late, but that would be a lie.
-The longer you wait, the more likely it is the structure will fail.
-I am a firm believer that anything is possible.
+I would love to sit here and tell you it is never too late, but that would not be an accurate statement.
+Not in this case.
+While there are no time limits or time rules, the longer you wait, the more likely it is the structure will fail.
+I am a firm believer that anything is possible and no matter how bad things get, there is the potential that they can be fixed.
 Unfortunately, that also includes the possibility that you wait too long and a point of no return is reached.
 Receiving is a great feeling, but giving is too.
 Maintain the balance.
 Reciprocate, and the structure of love will remain standing and strong.